gokulnathperiasamy/NetworkingDemo/README.md

 # Weather Map [![CircleCI](https://circleci.com/gh/gokulnathperiasamy/WeatherMap.svg?style=shield)](https://circleci.com/gh/gokulnathperiasamy/WeatherMap)

 > A simple Android application which demonstrates networking in Android using best practices, to retrieve weather information from open API.
-Intergrated with Google Maps API for setting up markers on map.
+Integrated with Google Maps API for setting up markers on map.

 ###### Libraries Used: